lauux/DungeonGame/README.md

 ### INTRO
 This is a github repo for the coursework.

+The final jar file is in the path"/out/artifacts/DungeonGameV2_jar?/Minor Adventures.jar"

 ### UPDATES
 - 06/11/19 <br>
     Updates the basic source code <br>